 2 Volume looseleaf + CD-ROM*

-Update 39 contains amendments to Divisions A, D, E, F, H and J as follows:
+Update 41 contains amendments to Divisions A, C, D, E, F, H and J as follows:

-Division D (Funding) – this Division has been amended to incorporate recent case-law including Kupeli and Others v Cyrus Turkish Airlines & Atlasjet EWHC 1125 (QB) concerning the cancellation of consumer contracts.
+Division D (Funding) – this Division has been amended to incorporate recent case-law including the latest case-law on QOCS.

 Division H (Statutory Materials) – takes account of recent changes to statutes, statutory instruments and the Civil Procedure Rules.